Connection Between Childhood Trauma and Addiction

 Addressing Trauma in Substance Abuse Treatment

-This breaks down into a few methods, trauma-informed, trauma-specific and dual diagnosis.
+This breaks down into a few methods, trauma-informed and trauma-specific.
 The National Trauma Consortium lays out the basics of the first two:

 How to Get Help With Addiction